 Auto Lets BIOS automatically detect IDE/SATA devices during the POST.
-(Default) None If no IDE/SATA devices are used, set this item to None so the system will hard drive access mode is set to CHS.
+(Default)

-If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.
+None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.

-Manual Allows you to manually enter the specifications of the hard drive when the
+Manual Allows you to manually enter the specifications of the hard drive when the hard drive access mode is set to CHS.